-With its square towers and walls made of rectangular concrete blocks resembling ancient stonework, this architectural oddity about 15 miles southwest of San Francisco looks like something out of a Shakespeare play.
-But even though Macbeth or Hamlet would feel right at home at Sam’s Castle, this bluff-top castle overlooking the ocean actually has a uniquely California pedigree.
+With its square towers and walls made of rectangular concrete blocks resembling ancient stonework, this architectural oddity about 15 miles southwest of San Francisco on looks like something out of a Shakespeare play.
+But even though Macbeth or Hamlet would feel right at home at Sam’s Castle, this bluff-top castle in The San Francisco Peninsula overlooking the ocean actually has a uniquely California pedigree.

 In the aftermath of the 1906 quake that rocked San Francisco, attorney Henry Harrison McCloskey decided to construct a home that could stand up to both fire and earthquake.
 The result was this fortress-like concrete compound in the Pacifica neighborhood of Sharp Park.